angular/components/src/cdk/testing/testing.md

 inside the `NgZone`, so in most cases no special effort is required for harness authors to wait on asynchronous tasks.
 However, there are some edge cases where this may not be sufficient.

-Under some circumstances Angular animations may require a second cycle of change detection and subsequent `NgZone` stabilization before animation events are fully flushed.
+Under some circumstances, Angular animations may require a second cycle of change detection and subsequent `NgZone` stabilization before animation events are fully flushed.
 In cases where this is needed, the `ComponentHarness` offers a `forceStabilize()` method that can be called to do the second round.